 How long does it take?

-I feel like this question is twofold – how long does the design take and how long does delivery take?
+There are two parts to this question – how long does the design take and how long does delivery take?

 When should I order my album?

-If you are planning to gift an album for example for a holiday, anniversary or special occasion, I urge you to allow plenty of time – ideally at least 6 weeks!
-That will just help to avoid any disappointment or the need to charge rush fees if I just can’t feasibly complete your album on time without dropping everything and turning down other work.
+If you are planning to gift an album for example for a holiday, anniversary or special occasion, I urge you to allow plenty of time – ideally at least three months.
+There are also plenty of consumer labs out there that may be able to work with you given a tighter deadline.

 Can I order my album years after the wedding?